Buriram province: Geography

 Buriram is at the south end of the Khorat Plateau, with several extinct volcanoes around the province.
 The southern limit of the province is a mountainous area at the limit between the Sankamphaeng Range and the Dângrêk Mountains.
 The total forest area is 887 km² or 8.8 percent of provincial area.

 National park

-There is one national park, along with three other national parks, make up region 1 (Prachinburi) of Thailand's protected areas.
+The province has one national park.
+Along with three other national parks, the park makes up region 1 (Prachinburi) of Thailand's protected areas.